darthskyy/MORPH_SEGMENT2/README.md

 ```

 ## Acknowledgements
-Shijie Wu for the code base for their open-source [neural transducer](https://github.com/shijie-wu/neural-transducer) used in this project
+Shijie Wu for the code base for their open-source <a href="https://github.com/shijie-wu/neural-transducer" target="_blank">neural-transducer</a> used in this project.

-Aaron Daniels, Tumi Moeng and Sheldon Reay for their open-source [MORPH_SEGMENT](https://github.com/DarkPr0digy/MORPH_SEGMENT) repo and evaluation scripts.
-Most especially for beginning the task which would have been difficult to implement without inspiration from their research
+Aaron Daniels, Tumi Moeng and Sheldon Reay for their open-source <a href="https://github.com/DarkPr0digy/MORPH_SEGMENT" target="_blank">MORPH_SEGMENT</a> repo and evaluation scripts.
+Most especially for beginning the task which would have been difficult to implement without inspiration from their research.

 Jan Buys for supervising and teaching me throughout this entire project.